 What Is the Total Cost?

-IVIG infusion cost depends on a variety of factors such as the diagnosis, age, weight, injection method (intravenous versus subcutaneous), the number of doses needed, and the duration of treatment.
+IVIG infusion cost depends on a variety of factors, such as the diagnosis, age, weight, injection method (intravenous versus subcutaneous), the number of doses needed, and the length of treatment.

 Therefore, IVIG costs can vary greatly from one person to another.
 The cost per gram is also highly variable depending on the brand prescribed and can range from $100 to $350 per gram.
 For example, the treatment cost for GBS is $20,000, while, for other indications, the costs might exceed $30,000.